mattsilvllc/ansible-nix-com/README.md

 vagrant provision
 ```

-This will bootstrap the virtual machine using ansible setup.yml
+This will bootstrap the virtual machine already running on vagrant using ansible `setup.yml`

 Default settings are located under `vars/default-settings.yml`